yukinarit/pyserde/docs/en/types.md

 >>> from_json(NPFoo, to_json(npfoo))
 NPFoo(i=1, j=2, f=3.0, g=4.0, h=False, u=array([1, 2]), v=array([3, 4]), w=array([1, 2], dtype=int32), x=array([3, 4]), y=array([5., 6.], dtype=float32), z=array([7., 8.]))
 ```

+## SQLAlchemy Declarative Dataclass Mapping (experimental)
+While experimental support for SQLAlchemy Declarative Dataclass Mapping integration has been added, certain features such as `@serde(type_check=strict)` and `serde.field()` are not currently supported.

+It's recommended to exercise caution when relying on experimental features in production environments.
+It's also advisable to thoroughly test your code and be aware of potential limitations or unexpected behavior.

 ## Needs a new type support?